ignaciocordova/masters_thesis/material/transformers_cordova_pou_ignacio.md

     2.3.
 The Transformer step by step

-3. Transformer as a general architecture
+3. The Transformer in computer vision

 \pagebreak